Why is this medication prescribed?

 What should I know about storage and disposal of this medication?

 Keep this medication in the original bottle inside the protective carton, tightly closed, and out of reach of children.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).
 Do not freeze.
-Throw away any medication that is outdated or no longer needed.
-Talk to your pharmacist about the proper disposal of your medication.

 In case of emergency/overdose